WorkMaze/JUST.net/README.md

 **Types are now supported**.
 [New functions](#typeconversions) were added to provide type conversions.
 Also a new enum field called `EvaluationMode` was added to `JUSTContext`, which lets you select how type mismatches are handled:
 - option `Strict` mode will throw an exception on error;
-- option `FallbackToDefault` will return the default value for the return type of the function/expression being evaluated There's also an option to tell how #copy will behave:
+- option `FallbackToDefault` will return the default value for the return type of the function/expression being evaluated;
+There's also an option to tell how #copy will behave:
-- option `AddOrReplaceProperties` will add or replace any property that may be present both in #copy and transformer.
+- option `AddOrReplaceProperties` will add or replace any property that may be present both in #copy and transformer;
+And an option to tell how arrays are handled:
+- option `JoinArrays` will join nested levels of arrays

 **New query languages accepted** besides [JsonPath](https://goessner.net/articles/JsonPath/).
 All you have to do is create a class that implements `ISelectableToken` and call generic `Transform` method with your type.
 [JmesPath](http://jmespath.org/) is included as an alternative ([example here](#jmesexample)).